gzachariadis/Windows-10/README.md

 # Registry Tweaks

-I have tried to do **Extensive Research on each Registry Tweak** and introduce comments on what exactly it does and why I opt to use it.
+I have tried to do Extensive Research on each Registry Tweak and introduce comments on what exactly it does. **Before!** you use any tweak(s) ensure you read the comment(s) inside the .reg (labeled with semicolon) to see what it really changes.

+#### **Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
+I am not liable for any problems that arise from executing these.**

 The tweaks contain **Sources** that have useful information around each individual tweak.